PEXANE2/azure-docs.tr-tr/articles/databox/data-box-disk-troubleshoot.md

 ## <a name="validation-tool-errors"></a>Doğrulama aracı hataları

-*Error. xml* dosyasında, karşılık gelen önerilen eylemlerle birlikte bulunan hatalar aşağıdaki tabloda özetlenmiştir.
+*error.xml* bulunan hatalar, ilgili önerilen eylemlerle birlikte aşağıdaki tabloda özetlenmiştir.

 | Hata kodu| Açıklama                       | Önerilen Eylemler               |
 |------------|--------------------------|-----------------------------------|